-Dr Francesca Sobande is a writer and senior lecturer who researches the power and politics of media and the marketplace.
-Her work focuses on digital remix culture and music, Black diaspora(s) and archives, Black feminism and pop culture, nostalgia and subcultures, creative work and education, branding and crises, and the internet and cultural memory.
+Dr Francesca Sobande is a writer who researches the power and politics of media and the marketplace.
+Her work focuses on digital remix culture and music, Black diaspora(s) and archives, Black feminism and pop culture, nostalgia and subcultures, creative work and education, brands and crises, and the internet and cultural memory.

 RECENT BOOKs and co-creations

-Francesca is Senior Lecturer in Digital Media Studies at the School of Journalism, Media and Culture (Cardiff University).
-She is the author of Big Brands Are Watching You: Marketing Social Justice and Digital Culture (University of California Press, 2024), Consuming Crisis: Commodifying Care and COVID-19 (SAGE, 2022), and The Digital Lives of Black Women in Britain (Palgrave Macmillan, 2020).
+Francesca is Reader in Digital Media Studies at Cardiff University, where she teaches critical and creative approaches to media, music, and meme culture.
+Her books include Big Brands Are Watching You: Marketing Social Justice and Digital Culture (University of California Press, 2024), Consuming Crisis: Commodifying Care and COVID-19 (SAGE, 2022), and The Digital Lives of Black Women in Britain (Palgrave Macmillan, 2020).